SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/form-submission.md

 ***

+## Introduction

+Submitting a form from the "outside" means that you can submit a form from one component, although the submit button (i.e., the trigger for saving the form) is in a completely different, independent component.
+This approach allows you to implement different types of logic models after you submit the form.
+That logic can be as simple as a redirection to a web page, or something more complex such as calculation.

+In Angular, the most common way for a component to share data and information with another component is by passing **data** or **events**.
+There are two different approaches to this:

+- A component can be used inside another component, thus creating a hierarchy (e.g., child components using *@Input* and *@Output* decorators).
+- Communication can be established using *observable* and *subjects*.
+This is the most common way for communication between components when they are not aware of each other or do not share a direct parent/child relationship.

+In the FSA SPA application, the second approach has been used to implement form submission logic and this page explains that approach.

 ## Executing Form Data Submission

 The idea is to create a BehaviorSubject to pass values inside.
 Every time the stream changes, the observer will know about it and execute the callback function (update/save of formData).

 We created a *submittedForm* BehaviorSubject in form data service and a method **submit()** which is used to add formData to the BehaviorSubject stream.